CPSSD/feedlark/doc/db/feed.md

 The Feed database is the database which holds the url of the website as the key, the rss/atom data and the article data.

-It will interface with the Scraper, Catagoriser, Secretary and the feed aggregator.
+It will interface with the Scraper, Article getter, Topic modeller and the feed aggregator.

 ## Example Document:
 ```js